BinWang28/AnomalyHop/README.md

 ## 6. Citation

-If you find our model is useful in your research, please consider cite our paper: [AnomalyHop: An SSL-based Image Anomaly Localization Method](https://arxiv.org/):
+If you find our model is useful in your research, please consider cite our paper: [AnomalyHop: An SSL-based Image Anomaly Localization Method](https://arxiv.org/abs/2105.03797):

 ```
 @article{anomalyhop,
     title = {{AnomalyHop}: An SSL-based Image Anomaly Localization Method},
-    author = {tobe filled},
+      author={Kaitai Zhang and Bin Wang and Wei Wang and Fahad Sohrab and Moncef Gabbouj and C. -C. Jay Kuo},
     journal={tobe filled},
-    year={2021}
+      year={2021},
 }
 ```